-Twenty-six surreal miniatures about displacement, mystery, and transformation from an exquisite and original debut voice
+Twenty-six surreal miniatures about displacement, mystery, and transformation from the winner of a 2019 Rona Jaffe Foundation Writers’ Award.

 In this collection of compact fictions, Nicolette Polek transports us to a gently unsettling realm inhabited by disheveled landlords, a fugitive bride, a seamstress who forgets what people look like, and two rival falconers from neighboring towns.
 They find themselves in bathhouses, sports bars, grocery stores, and forests in search of exits, pink tennis balls, licorice, and independence.
 Yet all of her beautifully strange characters are possessed by a familiar and human longing for connection: to their homes, families, God, and themselves.

 Rather than settling for one or two guiding themes, Polek offers an enjoyable balance of light and dark subject matter, sweet and bitter characters, cuddly and cruel moments . . .
 She has immense talent for sudden, quietly affecting turns of phrase, luminous details, and word choices that firmly pin images down . . .
 Some [stories] offer sharp social commentary, a bit like Diane Williams but with more warmth and vulnerability . . .
 A moving, impressively varied first collection.

 In Polek’s deliciously unnerving debut, the mundane is made very strange, as everyday objects or normal people are considered in new and unsettling ways . . .
 A surprising and potent catalogue of small, eerie discoveries.

 Nicolette Polek’s Imaginary Museums is a collection of pressure-cooked little diamonds: smart, funny, succinct, and sure to be a classic.
 People will be reading this book for a long time.